Make a DIY scrapbook album with our simple tips and ideas. We’ve got loads of ideas on how to fill the pages too.

 - Hole punch maps and place them directly into the album.
 Mark off the locations that you went on your vacation.
 Place the map into the front of the album.
 Add a number sticker to each of the locations that you visited that corresponds with a page in the album where tickets, mementos and photographs can be found.

-Book rings (also called loose-leaf rings) come in a variety of sizes from about 3/4 to 3 inches, depending on how many items you need to add to your album.
+Book rings (also called loose-leaf rings) come in a variety of sizes from about 3/4 to 3 inches.
 You may want to create a separate album for each of the kids to record their special moments and store keepsakes in.